zakariamaaraki/RemoteCodeCompiler/README.md

 ![Architecture](images/compiler.png?raw=true "Compiler")

-There is 5 endpoints.
+There are 5 endpoints.
 The call is done through POST requests to the following urls :

 - localhost:8080/compiler/**java**
 - localhost:8080/compiler/**c**